lyf0801/HFANet/README.md

                 return Q

-Recently, we find that this function define C1 = C2 = 0 to calculate SSIM metrics [while the original recommended C1=0.01 and C2 = 0.03](https://github.com/Shaosifan/HSENet/blob/main/codes/metric_scripts/calculate_PSNR_SSIM.py).
+Recently, we find that this function defines C1 = C2 = 0 to calculate SSIM metrics [while the original recommended C1=0.01 and C2 = 0.03](https://github.com/Shaosifan/HSENet/blob/main/codes/metric_scripts/calculate_PSNR_SSIM.py), and thus the reported variant of SSIM results is slightly different from the version for recommendation computation.

 Hope that the peers could understand and accommodate.

 If you have any questions about this paper, please send an e-mail to liuyanfeng99@gmail.com.